amranidev/scaffold-interface/README.md

   2. Table creation :

-     create your table . you can add many of attributes like (String,date,longtext,etc.)
+     create your table . you can add many of attributes such like (String,date,longtext,etc.)

   3. After creation :